Zirconia Dental Implants aka Ceramic

 Zirconia implants are tooth colored as opposed to a metal color of all conventional titanium implants.
 Metal free zirconia implants pose many advantages over titanium.
 First, since zirconia implants are white you will never see any metal color by the gum-line when you smile.
 Since zirconia does not conduct electricity or react electronically, it will never react with other metals in your mouth.
 Metal things in your mouth all have an electronic charge. things such as silver amalgam fillings, metal crowns, braces, titanium implants, partial dentures.
 The issue with different metals is they react with one another in a reaction called a Galvanic reaction.
 During these reactions, there is corrosion, flow of electricity and magnetism.
 All these reactions are not good for the immune system or nervous system.

 Why is Titanium better than Zirconia Implants?

-First, Titanium implants cost less and are easier for the dentist to use.
+What is the best dental implant?
+First, Titanium implants cost less than ceramic and are easier for the dentist to use.
 Titanium are less likely to fracture than zirconia implants.
 That being said, I have never seen a zirconia implant fracture. in fact, I have been using zirconia on the biting surfaces of teeth as a crown material for over 10 years.
 I have only seen a couple zirconia crowns break.
 However that being written, zirconia is more likely to fracture than titanium implants.
 Titanium implants have much better parts to use to put teeth on top of implants.
 Titanium is much easier to use when it comes to multi-teeth implant cases such as all on 4 implants and implant dentures.